Working in the UK

 - Undergraduate students are allowed to work full-time during the Christmas, Easter and in some most cases the Summer holiday.
 If you are not certain, please ensure to contact an adviser to confirm.

-- Master's students are allowed to work full-time during the Christmas and Easter holiday, but are only permitted to work 20 hours per week during the Summer study period because as this is regarded as term time.
-There may be an exception to this, such as if you started in January and not September.
+- Master's students are allowed to work full-time during the Christmas and Easter holiday, but are only permitted to work 20 hours per week during the Summer as you are expected to complete the research needed for your dissertation.
+There may be an exception to this, if you started your course in January.
 If you are not certain, please ensure to contact an adviser to confirm.

 - PhD students are expected to be working on their research throughout the year and therefore are considered to be in term-time all year round, except for the winter and spring vacations.